 “We have very stringent sanitation procedures in place at Walt Disney World Resort.
 We are in close contact with health agencies for information and guidance, and at this time, we are continuing to communicate to our Cast the importance of preventative measures such as frequent handwashing and rigorous cleaning processes…For guest convenience, we have placed additional hand sanitizers throughout our parks and resorts and will adjust our protocols as the situation warrants.”

-On the other side of the country, the Disneyland Resort is also taking measures to reassure their guests that precautionary measures are being taken to ensure park operations can continue normally.
+On the other side of the country, the Disneyland Resort is also reassuring its Guests that precautionary measures are being taken to ensure Park operations can continue normally.
 Click below to read our coverage of that story:

-If you go to Walt Disney World’s website, you will see almost the exact same reassuring message under the FAQ “What procedures do you have in place to minimize the spread of illness at the park?”
+If you go to Walt Disney World’s website, you will see almost the same reassuring message under the FAQ “What procedures do you have in place to minimize the spread of illness at the Park?”